DangPham112000/blog/engineerblog/content/docs/research/security.md

 ## Brute Force Attack

-Every password-based system and encryption key out there can be cracked using a brute force attack.
+- Every password-based system and encryption key out there can be cracked using a brute force attack.

-There are only one problem of this attack is the time
+- There is only one problem with this attack: the time.

 ![2024-Crack-Password-Table](/research/security/2024-Crack-Password-Table.png)

-- Why hashing method matter when cracking password with brute force attack.
-Bcrypt will take longer cracking time than MD5
+- Why does the hashing method matter when cracking passwords with a brute force attack?
+[Bcrypt will take longer to crack than MD5](/docs/research/encryption/#why-bcrypt-will-take-longer-time-to-crack-your-password-than-md5)

 ### Use case